LumenPallidium/jepa/README.md

 ## What are JEPAs?

-JEPAs are an architecture that utilize self-superivsed learning in order to learn a semantically rich embedding of data.
+JEPAs are architectures that utilize self-superivsed learning in order to learn a semantically rich embedding of data.
 They are predictive in the sense that they are trained to predict the embedding of given portions of data from other embedded portions.

 I-JEPA use a framework in which there are three networks: a context encoder, a target encoder, and a predictor.
 The target encoder is simply an exponentially moving average of the context encoder.
 The context encoder encodes large portions of an image (using a standard transformer framework, images are broken up into patches and each patch is given an embedding vector in some embedding space).
 The target encoder, on the other hand, encodes many small chunks of the same image, which are masked from the context portion of the image.
 The goal of the predictor is to predict these small embedded target chunks from the embedded context chunk.
 Both the predictor and context encoder are trained via backpropagation and gradient descent.